Interested in science and psychology but want to dig a little deeper? Check out the best online bachelor’s in forensic psychology degrees today!

 Offered through ASU’s New College of Interdisciplinary Arts & Sciences, this program is made up of 39 classes and requires students to complete 120 credit hours.
 Each class is 7.5 weeks long.
 Required courses may include:

 This degree also requires two additional lab courses and advanced statistical training.

 U.S. News & World Report’s 2018 edition of Best Colleges ranked this university as one of the Best National Universities as well as a Best Value School and Best Colleges for Veterans.
 ASU offers over 600 degree programs at all levels across 15 schools and colleges.
 Undergrad students can choose from nearly 400 programs (major, minor, certificates).
 ASU is also known for being ranked #4 in the nation for online undergraduate degree programs and is a great option for those looking for a more affordable and flexible advanced degree.

-Located in Eugene, Oregon, Northwest Christian University is a Christian liberal arts college that is home to just under 800 students.
+Located in Eugene, Oregon, Bushnell University is a Christian liberal arts college that is home to just under 800 students.
 Established in 1895, this small school offers big returns when it comes to their online programs.
-In fact, interested students can now pursue an online Bachelor of Science in Psychology with a concentration in Forensic Psychology at NCU.
+In fact, interested students can now pursue an online Bachelor of Science in Psychology with a concentration in Forensic Psychology at BU.

 With six starts a year and 24/7 access to courses, students will have the flexibility to learn about forensic psychology on their own schedule.
 Required courses may include: